 Green tea contains theanine, a naturally calming compound for the brain.
 Studies have shown that green tea maintains levels of norepinephrine.
 Norepinephrine is an energy- boosting hormone that is naturally produced when we are under stress which encourages the breakdown of fat.

 B Vitamins and Green Food Supplements

-If you crash in the afternoon, keep a bottle of B vitamins at your desk or consider a powdered green food such as Clear Greens (the new formula is unflavoured so you can add to shake, smoothie or water) for a fantastic energy boost.
+If you crash in the afternoon, keep a bottle of B vitamins at your desk or consider a powdered green food such as Green – Food Supplement (the new formula is unflavoured so you can add to shake, smoothie or water) for a fantastic energy boost.
 Taking your B vitamins to the office allows you to get them into your system at least five days per week and they will be handy for times when your brain and body need them the most.